SarthakSri98/magnusfluxx/content/products/inspector-saab.md

 ### Core Features

 - **Plain English Commands**
-  Edit live websites using one-line prompts—no syntax, just intent.
+  Edit live websites using one-line prompts-no syntax, just intent.

 - **Visual Feedback**
   Changes are temporarily highlighted so users instantly see the result of their prompt.

 - **Safe Sandbox**
-  All changes happen on your screen only—no impact on actual site data or backend.
+  All changes happen on your screen only-no impact on actual site data or backend.

 ### What Makes It Different

 - **Doesn’t fake it**: There’s no illusion.
 You actually control the DOM in real-time.
 - **Feels like power with no learning curve**: People who’ve never used DevTools found themselves “styling websites like a pro.”
-- **Not limited to a product's UI**: This isn’t a no-code builder for *your* site—it works on *any* site on the internet.
+- **Not limited to a product's UI**: This isn’t a no-code builder for *your* site-it works on *any* site on the internet.

 ## Development Journey